 Birth Planning

-The where-to-give-birth decision involves more than OB vs midwife.
-Here are the practical questions about anesthesia availability, C-section readiness, and transfer logistics that most checklists leave out.
+Where to give birth is more than OB vs midwife.
+The questions about anesthesia, C-section readiness, and transfer logistics most checklists leave out.

 Most pregnancy content frames the "where to give birth" decision as OB versus midwife versus doula.
 Those are important conversations, but they're not the whole picture.
 As an anesthesiologist, I think about this decision a little differently — and the perspective I can offer may help you ask questions most checklists leave out.